Voltage doubler: Cross-coupled switched capacitors

 Cross-coupled switched capacitor circuits come into their own for very low input voltages.
-Wireless battery driven equipment such as pagers, bluetooth devices and the like may require a single-cell battery to continue to supply power when it has discharged to under a volt.
+Wireless battery-driven equipment such as pagers, Bluetooth devices and the like may require a single-cell battery to continue to supply power when it has discharged to under a volt.

-When clock $\phi_1$ is low transistor Q2 is turned off.
-At the same time clock $\phi_2$ is high turning on transistor Q1 resulting in capacitor C1 being charged to Vin.
-When $\phi_1$ goes high the top plate of C1 is pushed up to twice Vin.
-At the same time switch S1 closes so this voltage appears at the output.
-At the same time Q2 is turned on allowing C2 to charge.
+When clock $\phi_1$ is low, transistor Q2 is turned off.
+At the same time, clock $\phi_2$ is high.
+This turns on transistor Q1, which results in capacitor C1 being charged to Vin.
+When $\phi_1$ goes high, the top plate of C1 is pushed up to twice Vin.
+At the same time, switch S1 closes, so this voltage appears at the output.
+At the same time, Q2 is turned on allowing C2 to charge.
 On the next half cycle the roles will be reversed: $\phi_1$ will be low, $\phi_2$ will be high, S1 will open and S2 will close.
 Thus, the output is supplied with 2Vin alternately from each side of the circuit.

 The loss is low in this circuit because there are no diode-wired MOSFETs and their associated threshold voltage problems.
 The circuit also has the advantage that the ripple frequency is doubled because there are effectively two voltage doublers both supplying the output from out of phase clocks.
 The primary disadvantage of this circuit is that stray capacitances are much more significant than with the Dickson multiplier and account for the larger part of the losses in this circuit.